mori-b/aioconnectors/README.md

 -destination\_id is mandatory for server : it is the remote client id.
 -data is the payload of your message.
 Usually it is a json, but it can even be binary.
 However you probably prefer to use a binary payload together with some text information, so best practice would be to keep "data" as a json or string, and use the "binary" argument for binary payload.
 -data\_is\_json is True by default since it assumes "data" is a json, and it dumps it automatically.
 Set it to False if "data" is not a json.
--with\_file lets you embed a file, with {'src\_path':'','dst\_type':'', 'dst\_name':'', 'delete':False, 'owner':''}. src\_path is the source path of the file to be sent, dst\_type is the type of the file, which enables the remote peer to evaluate the destination path thanks to its ConnectorManager attribute "file\_type2dirpath". dst\_name is the name the file will be stored under. "delete" is a boolean telling if to delete the source file after it has been sent. "owner" is the optional user:group of your uploaded file : if used, it overrides the "owner" value optionally set on server side in file\_type2dirpath.
+-with\_file lets you embed a file, with {'src\_path':'','dst\_type':'', 'dst\_name':'', 'delete':False, 'owner':''}. src\_path is the source path of the file to be sent, dst\_type is the type of the file, which enables the remote peer to evaluate the destination path thanks to its ConnectorManager attribute "file\_recv\_config". dst\_name is the name the file will be stored under. "delete" is a boolean telling if to delete the source file after it has been sent. "owner" is the optional user:group of your uploaded file : if used, it overrides the "owner" value optionally set on server side in file\_recv\_config.
 -request\_id and response\_id are helpful to keep track of asynchronous messages on the application layer.
 -await\_response is False by default, set it to True if your coroutine calling send\_message expects a response value.
 In such a case, the remote peer has to answer with response\_id equal to the request\_id.